CDCgov/phdi/.github/pull_request_template.md

 Fixes #

 ## Acceptance Criteria
-Please copy the acceptance criteria for your ticket and paste it here for your reviewer(s)
+Please copy the acceptance criteria from your ticket and paste it here for your reviewer(s)

 ## Additional Information
 Anything else the review team should know?